-Adverts for cosmetic surgeries and for treatments such as lip fillers, Botox, micro-needling, chemical peels and non-surgical nose jobs are to be banned from targeting anyone under 18.
+Adverts for cosmetic surgeries and for treatments such as lip fillers, wrinkle relaxing injections, micro-needling, chemical peels and non-surgical nose jobs are to be banned from targeting anyone under 18.

 When Does The New Rule Come In?

 The new targeting restrictions will come into effect on 25 May 2022.